DataFrame Platforms¶

 # Pandas DataFrame

-uv add benchbox --extra dataframe-pandas
+uv add benchbox --extra pandas

 # PySpark DataFrame

-uv add benchbox --extra dataframe-pyspark
+uv add benchbox --extra pyspark

 # Install all DataFrame platforms